Table of Contents

 The unitary element of alchemy belonging to the lower triad is earth.
 Air and earth are considered masculine for being numerically odd.
 Together they form what R. Levi (the third century AD) called the masculine upper waters.
 The previous definition, albeit symbolic, points to an essential feature of this configuration representing Priesthood.
-The rule for the upper water is that they cannot pursue opposing goals.
+The rule for the upper waters is that they cannot pursue opposing goals.
 Fresh water discharged from the sky that flows downward in torrents and rivers on the earth symbolizes these upper waters.
 The “Discrimination” surah of the Koran calls them sweet and drinkable.

 The binary element of alchemy in the lower triad is water, considered the archetype par excellence of the feminine.
 Three pairs complement earth configurations, each having two masculine components with opposing attributes—labeled as chiaroscuro contrast.
 For example, consider juxtaposed opposites—like in counter-polarization and counter-rotations— whose most conspicuous representative is the physical vacuum in all excitation states.
 The Zend-Avesta describes water in Yasna XXX as two primal spirits with opposing endeavors.
 The Buddhist three-pronged vajras portray a physical vacuum as two divergent masculine components in opposition (the straight ones), sided by two feminine counter-rotations (the curved ones).

 When opposites alternate with cyclical permutations, we get rotations or waves.
 Primordial waters, reigning at the beginning in most cosmogonies, are examples of the feminine archetype.
 According to Genesis 1:2, at the beginning: “the Spirit of God (air) was hovering over the surface of the waters.”
 The “Discrimination” surah of the Koran describes the lower triad waters as salty and bitter.